reframejs/reframe/docs/overview.template.md

 Your app has no (or almost no) browser-side JavaScript.

-You still use JavaScript on the server with Node.js and with React to generate the HTML of your pages.
+You still use JavaScript on the server with Node.js and React to generate the HTML of your pages.
-(React can render views not only to the DOM but as well to HTML.)
+(React can render views to HTML.)

 We recommand this if you don't need interactive views.